Jermaine Bishop

-Jermaine Bishop (born February 22, 1997) is an American professional basketball player for the Leones de Ponce of the Baloncesto Superior Nacional (BSN).
+Jermaine Bishop (born February 22, 1997) is an American professional basketball player who most recently played for the Vaqueros de Bayamón of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the Norfolk State Spartans and Saint Louis Billikens.

 High school career

 Jermaine Bishop attended Holy Cross High School in Flushing, New York.
 As a senior in 2014–15, he averaged 20.6 points and 5.3 assists per game while helping the Knights to an appearance in the Catholic High School Athletic Association (CHSAA) AA intersectional semi-finals, the squad's deepest run since 2012.
 He graduated as Holy Cross' third-leading varsity scorer with 1,375 career points, trailing only Sylven Landesberg and Derrick Chievous.

 College career

 As a freshman at Saint Louis in 2015–16, Bishop played in 27 games with 16 starting assignments, averaging 8.9 points, 2.0 rebounds and 2.3 assists in 20.8 minutes per game.
 A three-time A-10 Rookie of the Week honoree during the 2015–16 season, the first Billiken since 2009 to claim this honor.
 Bishop led the Billikens in scoring (11.7 ppg) and assists (3.2 apg) in conference games, becoming the first Billiken freshman to lead his team in those categories since SLU joined the A-10 in 2005–06.
 His free-throw percentage (.864, 51-of-59) was sixth all-time in SLU history and the top mark by a freshman in SLU annals.
 He recorded three 20-plus games as a freshman, scoring 21 points against Duquesne on January 13, a career-high 23 points against Davidson on January 20, and 20 points against George Mason on February 17, a contest where he hit the game-winning basket in overtime.
 He subsequently earned A-10 All-Rookie Team honors at the season's end.

 As a sophomore at Saint Louis in 2016–17, Bishop played only in 9 games with 9 starting assignments.
 Nine games into the season, he suffered an ankle injury and was awarded a medical redshirt.
 At the time of his injury, Bishop was leading the Billikens in scoring and assists, he averaged 11.6 points and 4.7 assists per game.
 He poured in a career-high 27 points on 11-of-23 shooting (4-of-9 from 3-point range) against BYU in Las Vegas and led the Billikens in scoring against Kansas State with 11 points and Wichita State with 12 points.

 As a redshirt sophomore at Saint Louis in 2017–18, Bishop did not compete for personal reasons.